marcinex7/tech-talk-examples/POST.md

 ### Service

-Service description is places in `book-service.proto` file, which imports `book.proto` for demo purpouses.
+Service description is places in `book-service.proto` file, which imports `book.proto` for demo purposes.

 * book-service.proto:
 ```proto